abyssDS/sfmlWiki/ProjectSfeMovie.md

 ## <a name="build" />Building sfeMovie [ [Top] ](#top)

 You may need to build sfeMovie yourself in order to use non royalty-free decoders.
-The provided binaries only includes the flac, vorbis and theora decoders.
+The provided binaries only includes the free decoders : flac, vorbis and theora.

 To build sfeMovie, make sure you have CMake, Make and GCC/MSVC++ installed, and download the latest sources (see [download links](#downloads)).
 Then run build.sh from a command line interpreter.
 Both MSVC++ and GCC are supported.